Elina Siirala: Career

-After completing a bachelor's degree in classical singing in Helsinki, Elina moved to London in 2008 to study contemporary vocals.
+After completing a bachelor's degree in classical singing in Helsinki, Siirala moved to London in 2008 to study contemporary vocals.

 In 2011, she formed the melodic metal band EnkElination, the band name being a play on words featuring "enkeli", the Finnish word for "angel", and also her name "Elina" in the middle.
-In 2016 the band announced they would translate their name to "Angel Nation".
+In 2016, the band announced they would translate their name to "Angel Nation".

 The new band name of Angel Nation was shortly followed on 12 April 2016 by the announcement of a new drummer Lucas Robert Williamson joining existing members Shadow on guitar and Julia on bass.